AnnegretJ/Number-Gender-Ambiguity/README.md

 $ pip install requirements.txt
 ```

+# Combination with SenseBERT
+For English data, it is possible to compute word embeddings using [SenseBERT](https://github.com/AI21Labs/sense-bert).
+Neccessary specifications are mentioned in the section for Use_BERT.py

-What follows is a description of the individual files and their functions.
+What follows here is a description of the individual files and their functions.

 # split_by_entry.py
 The purpose of this file is to take the original Wiktionary-dump (tested on enwiktionary-20200501-pages-articles.xml for English, dewiktionary-20200501-pages-articles.xml for German, and eswiktionary-20200501-pages-articles.xml for Spanish) and split it into individual .xml files containing 50,000 entry-pages each.